Marketing VS Sales do you think they are the same? Is one better than the other? and Do you need both? Let’s find out.

 You need to market your product to generate sales and then carrying out further marketing to make more sales until your business has reached its full capacity.

-To ensure success, you need to follow the strategies I’ve listed above and use the right tools to save time, costs and improve accuracy.
+To ensure success, you need to know marketing vs sales and follow the strategies I’ve listed above and use the right tools to save time, costs and improve accuracy.